DTA

 4. Yes.
 However, if the juvenile is in custody, and the officer wants to ask them questions about their involvement in a crime, a parent/guardian must be present.

-5. If there is more than one juvenile charged with a crime, the court can order all of the participants to pay the full amount of restitution.
-Once the full amount has been received by the court, they will no longer accept payments.
-This ensures that if one defendant does not pay, the victim will still be fully reimbursed.
+5. If more than one juvenile is charged with a crime, the court can order all the participants to pay the full amount of restitution.
+Once the court has received the full amount, they will stop accepting payments.
+This ensures that if one defendant doesn't pay, the victim will still be fully reimbursed

-6. There is no formal emancipation process in Colorado.
-To be emancipated, the juvenile must be at least 16 years of age and independent in matters of care, custody, and earnings, or be married or in the military.
-If this can be clearly shown, a juvenile may then be considered emancipated.
-There is no formal procedure necessary to become emancipated.
-Emancipation is a status that a person finds himself in rather than a legal process that "emancipates."
-If a parent signs an affidavit stating that you are considered emancipated it may help to prove your status but is not necessarily the only thing the courts would look at if your emancipation is challenged.
+6. In Colorado, there's no official process for emancipation.
+To be considered emancipated, a juvenile must be at least 16 years old and independent in matters like care, custody, and earnings.
+They can also be married or in the military.
+If this independence can be clearly shown, the juvenile may be considered emancipated.
+There's no formal procedure required for emancipation.
+It's a status that a person finds themselves in, rather than a legal process that "emancipates" them.
+If a parent signs an affidavit stating that the juvenile is emancipated, it may help prove their status, but it's not the only thing the courts would consider if the emancipation status is questioned.

 7. A juvenile who is charged with a crime, or his parent or guardian, is entitled to all police reports pertaining to that case.
 Victims can have limited access subject to the discretion of the Deputy District Attorney.
 Police reports involving juveniles are not available to the general public.